Charleston school district rolls out Wi-Fi-equipped buses to help with remote learning

 "From a parental standpoint, keeping some sort of normalcy, giving them something to do.
 They go to school every day, they’re used to that," Nawrocki said.
 "If you can sort of keep that discipline and that consistency in their life in some way, even if it means them riding their bike to the school to get internet access, that helps."

-The Wi-Fi buses are set at centralized locations across the district, from E.B.
+The Wi-Fi buses are placed at centralized locations across the district, from E.B.
 Ellington Elementary in Ravenel to Buist Academy for Advanced Studies in downtown Charleston.

 "We just tried to make it so that no family had to go an extreme length of mileage to get to a place," Nawrocki said.